University of Bolton2015 League Table Ranking 121

 - Students can also find out more about volunteering.

-- Anthony Keating, HND Automobile Engineering Graduated 1996, currently studying MBA Part-time – Entrepreneur and Supercar designer.
+- Anthony Keating, MBA, HND Automobile Engineering graduated in 1996.
+Entrepreneur and Supercar designer.

 - Josie Cichockyi, Alumni Graduated BA (Hons Leisure and Business Studies 1994.
 University Alumni Fellowship 2002 Services to Sport – She has represented Great Britain in athletics, wheelchair basketball and table tennis completed in three Paralympics, four World Champions and six Europeans, broken 26 British track records in all distances from 100m to 5000m, and is the first female wheelchair athlete to break the three hour barrier in the London Marathon.